kaanyillmazz/BLink/README.md

 # About
 This project was implemented with React and Metarial ui.
 Created with node.js.
 I used Redux Toolkit to hold links and manage states.
 To start first build the project from dependancies.
-For Axios and Mockend version check: [Redlink](https://github.com/kaanyillmazz/redlink).
+For Axios and Mockend version check here: [Redlink](https://github.com/kaanyillmazz/redlink).

 # Getting Started with Create React App